sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - accuracy-measures.md

 Quality scores
 ---

-You can view an extraction's quality score through the Sensible API.
+You can view an extraction's quality score through the Sensible API's extraction endpoints, or aggregated scores using the [statistics](ref:statistics) endpoint.
 Sensible calculates the quality score for each extraction as follows:

 `quality score` = (`non-null fields extracted` - `validation penalities` ) / `total fields defined in config`